luther38/newsbot/README.md

 Currently, 10 different subreddits can be monitored.
 Each subreddit will need its own entry with the correct values.

-For the configuration of this source, see Example Template.
+For the configuration of this source, see the Example Template.

 ### YouTube

 You can now get updates when you defined YouTube channel posts an update!
-Here is the entries that are required to support a single feed.
 At this time you can only monitor 10 feeds.

-For the configuration of this source, see Example Template.
+For the configuration of this source, see the Example Template.

 ### Instagram